knative/docs/docs/blog/releases/announcing-knative-v1-21-release.md

 ## Highlights

+Minimal supported version of k8s is now bumped to 1.33.

 Serving prepares for the upcoming `secure-pod-defaults` change in v1.22 where `AllowRootBounded` will become the default.
 Request logging now supports OpenTelemetry W3C Trace Context while maintaining Zipkin B3 compatibility.
 A new `pod-is-always-schedulable` feature helps clusters with autoscaling skip the transient Unschedulable state.

 Eventing had a light release focused on stability improvements and dependency updates.